fenago/apache-solr/lab_guides/Lab_5.md

     proprietary data formats, such as Word or PDF files

 ### Installing Postman
 For all HTTP-based service calls, we will be using Postman to invoke such services.

+**Note:** Postman has been already installed in the lab environment.

 Postman can be downloaded from <https://www.getpostman.com/>.
 The site provides installation instructions for each of the major operating systems.
-In this lab, we will do our exercise based on Windows, so we\'ll proceed to install the Windows executable.
+In this lab, we will do our exercise based on Windows, so we'll proceed to install the Windows executable.

-Once you\'ve downloaded and installed Postman, you should see a screen like this:
+Once you've downloaded and installed Postman, you should see a screen like this: